Skip to main content

 Progress and Errors

-During import, a progress bar shows statements processed, current statement, and overall completion.
+During import, a progress bar shows statements processed and overall completion.

 Import progress